smerrill/node-sedbot/README.md

 # Important Warning

-You will **almost certainly get hacked** if you run this this bot.
+There's a chance that **you will get hacked** if you run this this bot.
-It is not safe to use at the moment and may never be.

-The bot does **extremely basic** escaping of single quotes, but you could easily break out of them and run arbitrary commands at the moment.
+The bot does **a pretty good job** escaping of single quotes, but I am not sure that it's impossible to break out of the sed argument and run arbitrary commands at the moment.

 # About